ClouderaNOW24 Product demos. Live Q&As. Exclusive sneak peeks | Oct 30

 But more than digital hardware technologies are racking up big bucks.
 This is also a general investment in the innovative capacity of the American energy industry and other kinds of advanced industrial processes that will happen on a regional scale.
 Examples include a battery-development compound in Reno, Nev., 11 new data centers in Prineville, Ore., and large wind-powered energy centers in several California locations.

 The CHIPS Act also provides $200 billion for research into AI, quantum computing, and robotics—for government agencies, educational institutions, and the private sector.
 It will help develop and train new machine learning systems, improve cybersecurity, and educate a new generation of data scientists and AI researchers.
 For instance, funding is being directed to develop predictive software and algorithms to improve security of the systems and networks.
 It also focuses on adding security to software development to prevent the intrusion of malware into critical systems.
-Learn more here.
+Learn more about the CHIPS Act.

-"The future is going to be made in America," Biden said calling the measure "a once-in-a-generation investment in America itself."
+"The future is going to be made in America," Biden said, calling the measure "a once-in-a-generation investment in America itself."

 Hydrogen energy storage